jwliu-cc/SVG/README.md

 # Sounding Video Generator
+Sounding Video Generator (SVG) is the first unified framework for text-guided video-audio generation.
+Code will be released soon.

 ### Sounding Video Samples
 Click the picture to jump to play the sounding videos.
+More sampled videos could be found in assets.

 <div align = "center">
 <table style="width:100%">